 We conduct backtesting in which a VaR is compared with actual realized and unrealized losses on a daily basis to verify the accuracy of our VaR measurement model.
 We also conduct additional backtesting using other methods, including testing VaR against hypothetical losses and testing VaR by various changing parameters such as confidence intervals and observation periods used in the model.

-Actual losses never exceeded VaR in the fiscal year ended March 31, 2011.
+Actual losses exceeded VaR one time in the fiscal year ended March 31, 2012.
 This means that our VaR model provided reasonably accurate measurements of market risk during the fiscal year.

 Stress Testing